 You can regain muscle and get back to your old physique if you’ve lost some progress over time.
 You will have to work for it, but you can get it back!

 First, let’s dive into how you build muscle in the first place.
-Then I will cover how soon you can start losing muscle, and how long it takes to regain muscle.
+Then I will cover how soon you can start losing muscle, and how long to regain lost muscle.

 How Do You Build Muscle?